-Routine eye exams typically detect AMD early on, and lead to preventative measures to preserve vision.
+Routine eye exams typically detect AMD early on and lead to preventative measures to preserve vision.
 One eye is typically affected at a time and slowly progresses-people go years without any sign of symptoms.

 If you are over the age of 60, you should maintain a schedule of routine eye exams and call Williamson Eye Center today to schedule your next exam.
 AMD risk increases with age and we will help to ensure early detection.

-The treatment for AMD has advanced tremendously, and in some cases damage can even be reversed.
+The treatment for AMD has advanced tremendously, and in some cases, damage can even be reversed.
 If detected early, treatment can provide effective results.

 Progression of DRY AMD can be reduced by increasing levels of beta-carotene, Vitamins E and C and adding a zinc oxide supplement to your diet.
-The all-natural supplements have been shown through numerous studies to effectively reduce progression of the disease by up to 25%
+The all-natural supplements have been shown through numerous studies to effectively reduce the progression of the disease by up to 25%

 In addition to vitamins, there are lights and special glasses and sunglasses, specifically designed for people living with AMD.